-It is mandatory to attend an Information Session if you wish to be considered for the program.click here to be sign up to the virtual info session
+It is mandatory to attend an information session if you are to be considered a serious candidate for the program.

 Full-time Program - Attestation d’Études Collégiales (AEC) LEA.80

 Trains students to be Network Support Technicians.
 Upon completion of this program, students will be able to understand different network protocols, install, maintain network hardware, troubleshoot PC and network hardware, client operating and network operating systems.
 They will be able to design, implement and manage local and wide area networks, as well as respond users ‘needs.